What PPC manufacturer would you recommend?

-Now, if you have a Special Airworthiness Certificate you can still laminate it (which we personally affirmed with our own FAA representatives), but this means that we might now be talking about several full letter-size pages.
+Now, if you have a Special Airworthiness Certificate (which most of us do) you can still laminate it (which we personally affirmed with our own FAA representatives), but this means that we might now be talking about several full letter-size pages.
 To remain compliant with 8130.2 rules, each page must be laminated separately and then ‘attached’ together.
 Options to join them together can include traditional stapling (which makes two tiny holes in the paper) or use a key chain ring through a single small hole – that does not obscure any of the form text – in each laminated corner (just a slightly larger hole than the staple).

 As a final note, having an extra copy of your paperwork will generally get you past most inspections in the interim, even if the originals are damaged or lost.
 Thus, we would always encourage you to have another readable copy of all of your aircraft’s key documents stashed somewhere safe off of the aircraft, regardless of whether you laminate the originals or not.
-We have yet to meet a person who generally looks forward to making a visit to their FSDO, so a little planning can go a long way.
+We have yet to meet a person who regularly looks forward to making a visit to their FSDO, so a little planning can go a long way.

 What kind of tires should be used on a PPC?